ManticoreGamesInc/platform-documentation/src/tutorials/spawn_shared_asset_tutorial.md

 When the environment is the server, you can broadcast to a server script that will disable the player's jump, and increment their jump resource amount.
 If the platform is not solid, then the shared asset is destroyed, otherwise the player's jump is enabled again.

-Being able to check what environment the script is being run in is a great way to handle things that need to be done in a specific context.
+Being able to check what environment the script is being run in is a great way to handle logic that need to be done in a specific context.

 ```lua
 local function BeginOverlap(trigger, obj)